 Since most modern enterprises rely heavily on technology as a standard course of business, it probably isn’t much of a stretch to suggest that the role of the Chief Information Security Officer (CISO) is vital to nearly every company today.

-This senior-level executive establishes and maintains their enterprise’s vision and strategy that ensures the protection of data and technologies.
-He or she is also responsible for directing the staff to identify, develop, implement and maintain set processes and controls that intend to reduce risks to the information technology environment.
+This senior-level executive establishes and maintains the enterprise’s vision and strategy that ensures the protection of data and technologies.
+He or she is also responsible for directing the staff to identify, develop, implement, and maintain set processes and controls that intend to reduce risks to the information technology environment.

 - It can be a time-consuming role.
 In the past, companies have either hired someone to fill this critical position as a “traditional CISO,” or they have asked a member of the executive team to take on these responsibilities, in addition to their own regular duties.
 However, because the time requirements to stay up to date on compliance regulations and oversee security efforts can be hefty, many organizations need more than part-time support.

 Good CISOs are highly sought after and are generally well paid, so many companies—particularly small and medium-sized-business (SMB) enterprises—are looking for alternatives.
 Fortunately, there are even more CISO options available for companies that would like to avoid filling this position with a traditional hire while still fully protecting their data assets and technology.

 The Virtual CISO May Be the Perfect Alternative